andreasthoelke/dotfiles/.vim/help.md

 ,j/k        - beginning of next/prev line
 ,J/K        - end/start of indent block
 g]/g[       - first/last char of prev yanked text
+\e          - move to the end of the previous word

 ## Actions Changes Edits